geo-python/site/source/lessons/L5/pandas-basics.rst

     Be careful with type conversions from floating point values to integers.
     The conversion simply drops the stuff to the right of the decimal point, so all values are rounded down to the nearest whole number.
     For example, 99.99 will be rounded to 99 as an integer.
     This can be dangerous in some cases.
+Hence, it might be good to round the values before converting them to integers.
+    Chaining the round and type conversion functions solves this issue as ``.round(0).astype(int)`` -functions first rounds the values with zero decimals and then converts those values into integers.

 .. rubric:: Footnotes